-Trump Hits Rewind on Historic US-Cuban Normalization
+Trump Hits Rewind on Historic US-Cuba Normalization

 “While we are reviewing what this policy could mean for this type of travel, we appreciate that the policy appears to allow us to continue to support Airbnb hosts in Cuba who have welcomed travelers from around the world,” he added.

-Cuban hosts could see a decline in business, however, because Trump is expected to end Obama’s policy of allowing educational person-to-person travel.
+Cuban hosts could see a decline in business, however, because Trump ended Obama’s policy of allowing educational person-to-person travel.

-Even the half-century-old U.S. embargo made tourism technically barred under Obama’s rapprochement, the person-to-person policy made it easier for individuals to travel to the island without booking through a third-party tourism group.
+Even though the half-century-old U.S. embargo made tourism technically barred under Obama’s rapprochement, the person-to-person policy made it easier for individuals to travel to the island without booking through a third-party tourism group.

-Trump’s anticipated orders revert to the old system where authorized tourism outfits take control of education travel.
+Trump’s new policy reverts to the old system where authorized tourism outfits take control of education travel.

 “They’re going to book you into a Cuban government hotel,” LeoGrande said.
 “By doing away with the individual people-to-people category, they’re actually going to be hurting the private room rentals, the private bed and breakfasts.”